 Following a denial of CHS, a patient may appeal that decision under the IHS formal appeals mechanism.
 The IHS appeals process involves three levels: the service unit, the area director, and the director of IHS.
 Tribes that contract or compact their health services establish their own procedures and operate under their own appeals process.
 For tribal systems, the chief executive officer or the director of the facility becomes the final appeals authority of all CHS appeals.
 The composition of the group that adjudicates the formal appeals is determined at the local level.
 Generally, members are chosen based on their expertise and are often physicians, registered nurses, physician assistants, or health care administrators.
-While tribally operated systems have some flexibility in the composition and operate in the same manner and in accordance with federal regulations.
+While tribally operated systems have some flexibility in the composition and operation of their appeals committee, like the IHS direct systems, they are expected to operate in the same manner and in accordance with federal regulations.
 This appeals process, a quasi-legal process, can involve individual patients submitting documentation to support their appeal, or IHS staff contacting tribal representatives or individual Native Americans to verify information provided.

-&lt;sup>147 IHS, "Contract Health Services Manual"; IHS, Interrogatory Response 5.
+147 IHS, "Contract Health Services Manual"; IHS, Interrogatory Response 5.

-&lt;sup>148 IHS, "Contract Health Services Manual."
+148 IHS, "Contract Health Services Manual."

-&lt;sup>149 Ibid.
+149 Ibid.
 IHS, Interrogatory Response 5.

-&lt;sup>151 IHS, "Contract Health Services Manual," p.
+151 IHS, "Contract Health Services Manual," p.
 20; IHS, Interrogatory Response 3.

-&lt;sup>155 Walker interview; Burgess interview.
+155 Walker interview; Burgess interview.